What is the typical business analyst salary? What factors impact how much they can earn? Find all the answers in this guide.

 Entry-level business analyst salaries

-Payscale’s data suggests that entry-level business analysts in the US can earn from about $45,000 to about $77,000.
+Payscale’s data suggests that entry-level business analysts in the US can earn from about $44,000 to about $80,000.
 Based on the estimates in our previous section, that might not sound like much.
-However, to put this in context, this is still significantly above the U.S. real median personal income (which was roughly $37,500 in 2022).
+However, to put this in context, this is still above the average U.S. salary (which was roughly $53,490 in Dec 2023).

 At this stage, you’ll likely be getting to grips with skills like big data analytics and Python, as well as honing your presentation skills.
 You’ll also be improving your project management expertise and learning how to become an advocate for change within your organization.